alkhasov/learn/server/README.md

 #### 02 ¬ Routing

 Build several `GET`,`POST` routes, logged send information.
 Emulated database with variable on server.
 Found Paw application for generating requests and collecting API.

+#### 03 ¬ MongoDB

+Connected to MongoDB via Mongoose.
+Wrote contact contoller and router form tutorial.
+All works and looks pretty easy, but actually hell no, it is not.